Cheap Flights, Hotels, Tours, Cruises and Holidays

 This morning, take a private vehicle over the border to Herceg Novi.
 When you arrive, set off on your first ride of the trip.
 Cycle along the Bay of Kotor, passing rolling hills to the whitewashed port town of Kamenari.
 Then, take a short ferry ride across the azure waters between the headlands to Lepetane.
 Take in the coastal views before jumping back on your bike and continuing onto Kotor – a UNESCO World Heritage-listed city on the shores of the Adriatic.
 The rest of the day is free for you to explore Kotor at your own pace.
 Maybe walk through the medieval Old Town and discover the historic buildings and buzzing nightlife.

 Say goodbye to Kotor this morning as you drive north to Slano Lake.
 Today’s ride will start near the dam wall and take you along the old road (mixed asphalt and gravel surface) via the tiny hamlet of Kunak.
 Park the bikes on the main road and take a short taxi ride to Ostrog Monastery – a white-washed building built into a cliff.
-Then, jump back on the bikes and continue along the quiet roads to the tiny village of Stubica, before dropping back down to the Zeta River all the way to Niksic.
-Along the way, visit the Ramparts of Onogost – founded in the 4th century, Niksic is the country's second-largest city.
-Tonight, maybe find a local restaurant for dinner – your leader will have the best recommendations.
+Then, jump back on the bikes and continue along the quiet roads to the tiny village of Stubica, before dropping back down to the Zeta River all the way to Niksic, the country's second-largest city.
+Here you have a couple of free hours to explore before continuing the drive to the small town of Zabljak, gateway to the stunning Durmitor National Park.

 5 Mostar

 This morning, travel to Zavala, where you’ll start your ride on an old, country road through half-abandoned hamlets.
 Join the Ciro Trail – a new traffic-free trail that follows an old Austro-Hungarian railway track running from Dubrovnik to Mostar.
 You’ll ride on the trail to the city of Capljina, passing old train stations that have been refurbished into guesthouses and the picturesque lake of Nature Park Hutovo Blato.
 There will be plenty of stops at viewpoints along the way like at the famous Vjetrenica Cave.
-Then, drive to Mostar – known for its iconic Stari Most (Old Bridge), where locals dive into the River Neretva.
-This is a tradition for local boys, who are said to have a lifetime of bad luck if they don’t complete the jump to become a man.
-It's a beautiful spot to kick back by the river, have a Bosnian coffee and watch the divers.
+Then, drive to Mostar – known for its iconic Stari Most (Old Bridge), a UNESCO World Heritage Site, where locals dive into the River Neretva.
+This long-standing tradition, dating back to the 17th century, serves as a rite of passage for the young men of Mostar — a symbolic act of courage and skill.
+For some, it’s also a romantic gesture, a way to impress loved ones and prove their bravery.
+It’s a beautiful spot to relax by the river, sip a Bosnian coffee, and watch the divers gracefully leap from the bridge.

 6 Mostar